Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-babybeans/group.md

 # Workshop in Applied Ethics
 ## Answer the Questions

-1) If all people were ethical in their interactions, there would be no need for the judiciary system since law enforcement and law itself is a direct product from trying to control unethical behavior.
+1. If all people were ethical in all their interactions, which centerpiece of modern society would be obviated?
-2)
--- leean

-## Class Activities

-1) In a small group up to 5 people, imagine you are a small tech startup.
-Then: i)
-   Leean Woo
-   Vincent Feil
-   Jessica Gardner
-   Joaquin Trujillo
-   Bruce Liu

-   ii) President: Vincent Feil

-   iii) Computer that can run any Operating System/Software

-2) Describe the ways your innovation, if realized, would affect society.

-  i) Pros: Economic freedom for the individual, ease of development,
-  cons: hinders ability to adapt to different softwares/UI, job market would be affected due to companies losing proprietary ownership of specific products, short term: Would force custoemrs to discard old laptops adding on to the harm of our environment.

-  ii) a.
-Immediately upon launch: Would cause a spike in laptops being thrown away and cause excess waste and impact on the enviornment
-      b.
-After enough time for it to be absorbed into everyday life: Would lose the ability to adapt to different softwares or User Interfaces.
+   - The justice system would be unnecessary if there were no unethical behavoirs.

+2. Ethics creates a dichotomy between the comfort of the individual and the longevity, or mere existance, of the group.
+Give an example of an extreme case from recent history that favored the group to the detriment of the individual.
+How would you embed the principle of balance of the interests of the individual and the group into the ethical code itself?
+Be specific.
+   - The recent example that comes to mind would be the industrial revolution in the United States of America.
+The Industrial Revolution did benefit the group, but the conditions inside the factories and the living conditions of the workers in the cities were terrible.

+3. (BONUS) Ethical codes are vulnerable to the tragedy of the commons.
+An ethical code relies on the cooperation of the individuals.
+Discuss how rogue behavior (aka defection) with respect to the ethical code of a group gives rise to the prisoner's dilemma and the eventual demise of the ethical code.
+What incentives can you build in the ethical code that would counteract the attractiveness of defection and, as a result, would mitigate the danger to the code?
    ii) Some incentives for following the code of ethics are the following:
     a) A Code abiding employee could recieve company wide recognition.
     b) A Code abiding employee could recieve a small monetary gift.

    Preventing rogues in our company:
     a) We will have multiple layers of access and authority in our company.
     b) We will have technological mutation, which includes using randomized systems to ensure that no person stays in a position for too long.
    Rogue behavior: This type of behavior can derail the entire company and cause the downfall of the whole group.

-  Incentives:
-  company wide recognitiion. small monetary gift.
-If code is not followed, it can result in termination of employment.

-  vince--
   ## Class Activities

 1) In a small group up to 5 people, imagine you are a small tech startup.
 Then: